David Chesnoff

-David Zeltner Chesnoff (born May 13, 1955) is an American criminal defense attorney based in Las Vegas, Nevada, USA.
-Chesnoff was a law partner of Las Vegas Mayor, Oscar B. Goodman.
+David Zeltner Chesnoff (born May 13, 1955) is an American criminal defense attorney based in Las Vegas.
+Chesnoff was a law partner of Oscar Goodman, who served three terms as Mayor of Las Vegas.
 Chesnoff has represented celebrities as well as crime figures.

-The crossing of paths between Goodman and Chesnoff occurred in 1985, whereupon they formed the law firm, Goodman & Chesnoff.
+Goodman and Chesnoff met in 1985 and formed the law firm Goodman & Chesnoff.
 Based in Las Vegas, the duo appeared in courtrooms across the United States for their clients.
 Goodman was elected Mayor of Las Vegas and remained a partner until 2001.
 After Goodman went into politics, the firm changed its name to Chesnoff & Schonfeld, and Richard A. Schonfeld became a named partner.
 David Chesnoff, now runs the Las Vegas firm, Chesnoff & Schonfeld with partner Richard A. Schonfeld.
 Robert Z. DeMarco is also an associate attorney with the law firm.